 How to save money on accommodation

 Make sure you are receiving all the help that you are entitled to when it comes to paying your energy bills.
-We explain how energy bills are calculated, the help that is available through the Cost of Living Support package as well as how you can reduce your energy bills in our article 'How to save money on your energy bills'.
+We explain how energy bills are calculated and how you can reduce your energy bills in our article, 'How to save money on your energy bills'.

 If you live in a household where everyone is a student you are exempt from paying council tax.
 Make sure you are not being charged council tax, either as part of your rent via your landlord or directly by the council.
 Find out more about council tax and how it works in our article, 'Council Tax explained'.